vdaviot/Taskmaster/README.md

 		- Sending informative mail on what's happened to your programs : √

-		- Better error handling : TODO
+		- Better error handling : √

-		- Write any error in a recap file : TODO
+		- Write any error in a recap file : √

-		- Write a documentation : TODO STONED
+		- Write a documentation : √

 	BUG: